 Rachael Shay Button is a writer, a teacher, an explorer, and a place-based educator.
 She’s from Metro-Detroit but currently lives with her husband Peter Kraus in Washington state where they both teach outdoor science in Olympic National Park.

-Five years ago, Rachael received her MFA in Creative Writing and Environment from Iowa State University–a program which not only emphasizes writing craft but also field work and environmental engagement.
-The concepts of “place”, environment, and education have been central to Rachael’s work as a writer, an educator, and a community organizer.
+Rachael holds an MFA in Creative Writing and Environment from Iowa State University–a program which not only emphasizes writing craft but also field work and environmental engagement.

-Rachael’s essays and poems have appeared in The Rumpus, Painted Bride Quarterly, Pank, Prick of the Spindle, The Collagist, Creative Nonfiction, Museum of Americana, Diagram, Redivider, KNOCK, Ozone Park, and Flyway: Journal of Writing and Environment, among other journals.
+Rachael’s essays and poems have appeared in The Rumpus, Painted Bride Quarterly, Pank, The Collagist, Creative Nonfiction, Diagram, and Redivider, among other journals.
 Her essay “Crossings” was nominated for a Pushcart prize.